corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/notary/installing-jpa.md

 created.
 Thus, the database must already exist.

 {{< note >}}
-Creating the schema manually and then switching to using the Corda Database Management Tool is not supported.
+Creating the schema manually and then switching to using the Corda database management tool is not supported.
 We recommend that one method of creating the schema be selected from the start and that this method should then be used for the lifetime of the notary.